-After an early breakfast, we make the return drive to Kathmandu, first descending the Marsyangdi on the jeep road in 4X4 vehicles to the start of the paved road at Besisahar.
+We make the return drive to Kathmandu, first descending the Marsyangdi on the jeep road in 4X4 vehicles to the start of the paved road at BesiSahar.
 Here we change to more comfortable transportation, boarding our bus or minibus to continue the journey.
 We travel on winding roads down the Marsyangdi Valley to its confluence with the Trisuli River where we meet the main Pokhara to Kathmandu road.
-Arriving in Kathmandu late in the afternoon, we check in at the hotel and have a little free time before heading out to the bars and restaurants of Thamel for another celebration dinner.
+Arriving in Kathmandu in the late afternoon we check into the hotel and have free time for relaxing or independent sightseeing before heading out to the bars and restaurants of Thamel for another celebration dinner.